LanguageDataSpace/lds-standard-licences-import/README.md

 username = USERNAME_WITH_CONNECTOR_ADMIN_ROLE
 password = PASSWORD_WITH_CONNECTOR_ADMIN_ROLE
 ```
+Note that in order to find the value for the client_secret variable you need to go to :
+keycloak -> "LDS" realm -> connector-1-proxy client -> Credentials tab -> regenerate client secret and
+copy-paste value to client_secret variable in the config file .
 Leave the rest of the information within the config file unchanged.
 This action will add the following standard
 licences (found in folder LicencesToAdd) within your LDS connector:
 * CC-BY-SA-4.0.json